djrrb/Bungee/documentation/5-ornaments.md

 <img src="images/design-ornaments-scale.png" alt="Horizontal scaling in Illustrator." width="600" />

 Other ornaments can be set independently to encircle a single letter.
-Use these shapes behind Bungee’s vertical forms (accessible via the glyph palette, under Stylistic Set 20), since they are all approximately the same width.
+Use these shapes behind Bungee’s vertical forms (accessible via the Glyphs palette, under Stylistic Set 20), since they are all approximately the same width.

 <img src="images/design-ornaments-independent-2.png" alt="Independent ornaments." width="650" />